Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2019

 Close Brothers has a Group Modern Slavery Policy as well as a Group Third Party Management Policy to ensure the identification, assessment, mitigation and monitoring of risk within its supply chain.
 This includes a third-party risk appetite statement which formalises the position that Close Brothers has no appetite for third parties taking risks on its behalf that would be unacceptable if taken internally.
-The Group Third Party Management Policy is further underpinned by standards and procedures which prescribe the risk assessment and due diligence requirements to consistently and effectively identify and mitigate against risks in the supply chain, including consideration of those related to modern slavery.
+The Group Third Party Management Policy is further underpinned by standards and Group Third Party Management Policy is further underpinned by standards and consistently and effectively identify and mitigate against risks in the supply chain, including consideration of those related to modern slavery.

 Sourcing, contractual standards and due diligence